tararoys/jekyll-now/_posts/2022-2-11-Hands-Free-Sorcery-For-Sophie-Hatter.md

 #### Windows

 If you have a Windows computer, Windows has a built-in Windows Speech Recognition.
 This gives you moderate control over your computer, and since it's already installed, there is no need to download and install it.
-N

 To turn it on, go to the Windows search bar and type 'Windows Speech Recognition.'
 It will launch the recognition app.
 The first time you do it, it will take you through a setup wizard.